You just installed new siding on your home – turns out it wasn’t the best roof color match you hoped it would be.

-Here are 20 tips to help you pick the best roof color for your home.
+12 tips to help you pick the best roof color for your home.

 - When designing your home’s exterior, it’s easy to forget about the style of the roof.
-However, a roof is really what pulls the whole design of the home’s visual exterior together, so it deserves your attention.
+However, a roof is really what pulls the whole design of the home’s visual exterior together, so take your time and choose wisely

 - It’s best to choose a color that draws the eye upward and enhances any interesting details, such as gables and dormers.

 - Many elements of your home’s exterior are too expensive or simply cannot be changed, such as brick, stone or stucco.
-Pick a color that will enhance both the exterior colors and roof colors.
+So focus on what you can change.

-- If the shutters sharply contrast with the siding, picking a roof color that closely matches the shutters can tie the whole house together
+- If the shutters sharply contrast with the siding, picking a roof color that closely matches the shutters can tie the whole house together.

 - Always be mindful of your neighbors.
 Look around your neighborhood – what color and shingle type are on the homes in the area?
 When it comes time to put your home on the market, you don’t want your home to stand out for the wrong reasons.
 Choose a shingle color that harmonizes well with the houses around yours as well as with the natural surroundings and your landscaping.